saurabhgawai123-oss/DevOps_Testing/README.md

 # DevOps_Testing
 For testing
-This is simple for learning for DevOps_Testing we will be working on following basic commands
+This is simple for learning for DevOps_Testing we will be working on basic commands